Nellie Cressall

 Nellie Frances Cressall (née Wilson) (1882-1973) was an East End suffragette and labour activist.

 Early life

 Cressall is frequently stated to have been born in Stepney, but was actually born at 14 Park Road, Willesden, on 23 November 1882 to carpenter John George Wilson and his wife Julia (born Jennings).
-In January 1904 she married George Joseph Cressall in St. Dunstan's Church, Stepney, and by the end of the year the newly-weds were living at 15 Barnes Street, Limehouse.
+In January 1904 she married George Joseph Cressall in St Dunstan's, Stepney, and by the end of the year the newly weds were living at 15 Barnes Street, Limehouse.

 Political career

 In 1907 Cressall and her husband became politically active and joined the Independent Labour Party.
 In 1912 she met Sylvia Pankhurst, an encounter that influenced her to join the suffragist cause.